jappeace/distrowatch1graph1svg/README.md

 create the svg result image.
 Add dates of inception and major releases of the distributions. (requires some extra screenscraping but doable)

+# How to help
+Feel free to use this code according to the GNU license.
+You can use the github interface for creating pull requests, alternativly I also accept patches.

+Please sponser either distrowatch or gnuclad.